indexdata/folio-import/doc/migration_process.md

 Review the outputs.
 For some (e.g. tags and patron_blocks) there will be errors because these data are already in the system, loaded via the module itself.

 The "nn-permissions" is different.
 We are only interested in "mutable" permissions, and we do not need to use the perms__users.json file.
-Do the load towards the end of this section via:\
+Do the load via:\
 `node loadMutablePerms.js ../stc/all-ref/permissions/perms__permissions.json`

 At the end, do the "`system_users`".